Gravitational collapse and odd-parity black hole perturbations in Minimal Theory of Bigravity: Conclusions

-In the spatially-flat case, under the above mentioned tuning of the initial conditions of the collapse, we have obtained solutions in which gravitational collapse in the physical and fiducial sectors proceed independently and the gravitational radii in the two sectors may be different.
-On the other hand, in the spatially-closed case, under certain tuning of the matter energy densities and Schwarzschild radii between the two sectors, we have found exact solutions of gravitational collapse.
-Needless to say, these tunings reflect the fact that we restrict our considerations to rather specific choice of time slicings.
+In the spatially flat case, under the above-mentioned tuning of the initial conditions of the collapse, we have obtained solutions in which gravitational collapse in the physical and fiducial sectors proceed independently and the gravitational radii in the two sectors may be different.
+On the other hand, in the spatially closed case, under certain tuning of the matter energy densities and Schwarzschild radii between the two sectors, we have found exact solutions of gravitational collapse.
+Needless to say, these tunings reflect the fact that we restrict our considerations to a rather specific choice of time slicings.
 It is expected that relaxing the restriction on the choice of time slicings, e.g.\ to those with time-dependent spatial metrics, should allow for more general solutions.
-Furthermore, since in general the Birkhoff theorem does not hold in MTBG, yet unknown non-Schwarzschild exterior solutions may be found and then even wider classes of global solutions representing gravitational collapse may be constructed.
-It is also worthwhile studying spherically-symmetric inhomogeneous dust collapse, i.e. analogue of the Lema\^{i}tre-Tolman-Bondi model \cite{Lemaitre:1933gd,Tolman:1934za,Bondi:1947fta}, in the context of MTBG and investigating the homogeneous limit.
+Furthermore, since in general the Birkhoff theorem does not hold in MTBG, yet-unknown non-Schwarzschild exterior solutions may be found and then even wider classes of global solutions representing gravitational collapse may be constructed.
+It is also worthwhile studying spherically-symmetric inhomogeneous dust collapse, i.e., analog of the Lema\^{i}tre-Tolman-Bondi model \cite{Lemaitre:1933gd,Tolman:1934za,Bondi:1947fta}, in the context of MTBG and investigating the homogeneous limit.
 Moreover, it would be also important to investigate deviations from the spherical GR metric solutions in the weak-field limit and relate them to the parametrized post-Newtonian (PPN) parameters (see e.g. Ref. \cite{Will:2014kxa}).
 Since the absence of the Birkhoff theorem is due to the presence of the effective energy-momentum tensor arising from the variation of the interaction and constraint terms of the Lagrangian \eqref{lag} and \eqref{lag2}, in the weak-field limit the deviation from the GR solution would be proportional to $m^2$, which may give rise to a new bound on the graviton mass parameter $m$ with the Solar System experiments.
 We leave the explicit PPN formulation for future work.